nemmusu/sc2-map-unlocker/README.md

 In the `build` folder, there is a zip file that contains an executable version of the program (already compiled and ready to use).

-# To use the script, install PyQt5 using pip
+# Installation of PyQt5 and usage of the script

 You can run the following command in your terminal: